 1. University of Queensland

-While the university does not offer a degree exclusively in sports management, students can choose the Sports Studies major as part of its Bachelor of Business Management / Arts program.
+While UQ does not offer a stand-alone degree exclusively in sports management, students can study the Sports Studies major as part of its Bachelors of Business Management / Arts program.

 2. Deakin University

-At the undergraduate level, the university offers a program in Bachelor of Business (Sport Management), which trains students in skills to manage sports organizations, work in community sports, and organize sporting events.
-Students become familiar with the business aspects of sports and get training in the areas of marketing, finance, management, and law related to sports.
-The university also has other sports-related programs, offering degrees in Sports Development and Exercise & Sport Science.
+At the undergraduate level, the university offers a Bachelor of Business (Sport Management), which trains students to manage sport organizations, work in community sport, and organize sporting events.
+Students become familiar with the business aspects of sport and receive training in areas such as marketing, finance, management, law, event management, and facility management.
+The university also has other sports-related programs, including degrees in Sport Development and Exercise and Sport Science.

-At the postgraduate level, Deakin offers a program in Master of Business (Sport Management), which trains students in business and leadership skills necessary to occupy leadership and management positions in the field of sport.
-For experienced professionals, the university offers an Executive Master of Sport Business program to advance in their careers and make an impact in the sport and allied industries.
+At the postgraduate level, Deakin offers a Master of Business (Sport Management), which trains students in the business and leadership skills needed for management positions in the sport industry.
+For experienced professionals, Deakin also offers the online Executive Graduate Certificate of Sport Business, a one-year part-time program designed for people who want to advance their careers in sport and allied industries.

 3. Edith Cowan University

-The university also offers a double degree program in Bachelor of Science (Exercise and Sports Science) and Bachelor of Commerce (Sport Business), in which students study these two disciplines concurrently.
-It is a program best suited for those aspiring to occupy management positions in sports industries.
+The university also offers a double degree program in Bachelor of Science (Exercise and Sports Science) and Bachelor of Commerce (Sport Business), in which students study these two disciplines concurrently over four years full-time.
+It is a program best suited for those aspiring to combine exercise and sport science knowledge with sport business skills.

-From 2024, the university has added an offering, an international dual degree program with the University of Portsmouth in the UK in sports business management.
-Students graduate with a Bachelor of Global Sport Business Management degree from ECU and a BSc (Hons) in Global Sport Management from Portsmouth.
-They are trained in skills to occupy managerial positions in the globalized industry of sport, gaining valuable international exposure.
+ECU also offers the Bachelor of Global Sport Business Management (International), a four-year dual degree program with the University of Portsmouth in the UK.
+Students graduate with a Bachelor of Global Sport Business Management (International) from ECU and a BSc (Hons) Global Sport Management from the University of Portsmouth, gaining valuable international exposure in the global sport industry.

 4. Griffith University

-A relatively young university that opened in 1975, Griffith prides itself on ranking in the top 2 percent of universities in the world.
-In the field of sports management, Griffith University promises to train students in the specialist knowledge of the sports industry along with the appropriate business skills to manage sports organizations, events, athletes, and more.
+A relatively young university, Griffith states that it consistently ranks in the top 2 percent of universities worldwide.
+In the field of sport management, Griffith University aims to train students in specialist knowledge of the sport industry, along with business skills for managing sport organizations, events, athletes, and related activities.

-Students can also choose to pursue a double degree program, studying another subject along with business such as data science, communication, engineering, and sports development.
-In the business component, students can specialize in sports management, while also receiving specialized training in a different field of their interest, opening up unique and diverse career opportunities.
+Students can also choose to pursue a double degree program, studying another subject along with business, such as sport development.
+In the business component, students can specialize in sport management while also receiving specialized training in a different field of interest, opening up unique and diverse career opportunities.

 5. Victoria University

-Victoria University is a leading public university in Australia, offering programs in sports management at the undergraduate level.
+Victoria University is a public university in Australia offering sports management programs at the undergraduate level.

-Apart from this, the university’s Bachelor of Outdoor Leadership is a unique and exciting program designed to train students in the outdoor and recreation fields, including an excellent opportunity for a paid internship with the Outdoor Education Group.
+Apart from this, the university’s Bachelor of Outdoor Leadership is a unique program for the outdoor education and recreation sectors and includes an opportunity to gain career experience through a paid internship with the Outdoor Education Group.

-Being among the best Sports Management schools in Australia, Victoria University also offers a double degree program in business and sports management, with its Bachelor of Sport Management/Bachelor of Business designed for students aspiring for a career in sports management and sports business.
+Victoria University also offers a double degree program in business and sports management, with its Bachelor of Sport Management/Bachelor of Business designed for students aspiring to build careers in sport management and sport business.

 FAQs: Sports Management Studies in Australia